Leap into Good Fortune – Rabbit Motif Chopstick Set

 Product Description

 Invite good fortune to your table with this handcrafted set of Japanese chopsticks, designed for couples or pairs.
-Each box includes two sets—one longer (23.5 cm) and one shorter (21.5 cm)—making it perfect for partners, friends, or family who cherish meaningful design and exquisite craftsmanship.
+Each box includes two sets—one longer (9.25 in, 23.5 cm) and one shorter (8.46 in, 21.5 cm)—making it ideal for partners, friends, or family who appreciate exquisite craftsmanship and intentional design.
+The smooth and inviting texture of the chopsticks feels comforting in hand, enhancing every meal experience.

-The motif of the rabbit (兎) under the moon is more than decorative—it carries centuries of symbolism.
-In Japanese folklore, rabbits are revered as messengers of the moon, believed to gather blessings with their long ears and to leap gracefully toward a brighter future.
-Their elegant motion also represents progress and protection, warding off misfortune and bad luck.
+The motif of the rabbit (兎) under the moon enhances its charm while drawing on centuries of symbolism.
+In Japanese folklore, rabbits are revered as messengers of the moon, believed to gather blessings with their long ears and leap gracefully toward prosperity.
+Their fluid movement signifies progress and protection, serving to ward off misfortune.
+You will see this enchanting imagery delicately inlaid on the chopsticks, adding a unique aesthetic to your dining table.

-Whether it's a wedding, anniversary, or a quiet dinner at home, the Moonlit Rabbits Chopstick Set transforms any shared meal into a poetic moment of connection and charm.
+Whether celebrating a wedding, marking an anniversary, or enjoying a quiet dinner at home, the Moonlit Rabbits Chopstick Set effortlessly turns any meal into a poetic moment of connection and charm, making each dining experience a reflection of warmth and intimacy.

 Product Information